What are your chances of acceptance?

 1. Tell us about yourself.

 Example: I’m a sophomore at Carlsbad High School.
 I’ve been passionate about technology and its impact on human life since my early childhood days.
-Over the past few years, with the help of my parents and teachers, I managed to explore this passion by taking up extra courses in programming languages such as C++, Android app development, and graphic design.
+Over the past few years, with the help of my parents and teachers, I managed to explore this passion by taking extra courses in programming languages such as C++, Android app development, and graphic design.
 My hobby is to help fellow students with their Android apps and program games for them.

 See more examples in our guide about responding to “tell me about yourself” in college interviews.